 Type A dissections carry a high mortality if left untreated and these cases should be discussed urgently with a cardiac or vascular surgeon.
 They will most likely require transfer to a cardiothoracic centre.

 The surgery involves removal of the ascending aorta (with or without the arch) and replacement with synthetic graft.
 If the dissection has damaged the suspensory apparatus of the aortic valve, this will also require repair.

 Any additional branches of the aortic arch that are involved will require reimplanation into the graft (i.e. brachiocephalic artery, left common carotid artery, left subclavian artery), with long Type A dissections involving the descending and possibly abdominal aorta may require staged procedures.

 Type B Dissections

 Uncomplicated Type B dissections are best managed medically, with good survival rates.
-First line treatment is management of hypertension with beta blockers (or calcium channel blockers as second line therapy).
+First line treatment is management of hypertension with intravenous beta blockers (labetalol) (or calcium channel blockers as second line therapy).
 The aim of this therapy is to rapidly lower the systolic pressure, pulse pressure, and pulse rate to minimise stress of the dissection and limited further propagation.

-Research is ongoing as to the benefit of endovascular repair in these patients, however medical management remains gold standard.
-Surgical intervention in Type B dissections may be warranted in the presence of certain complications, such as visceral or limb ischaemia, refectory pain, or uncontrollable hypertension.
+In the acute setting, endovascular repair is not recommended due to the risk of retrograde dissection, therefore medical management remains gold standard.
+Surgical intervention in Type B dissections is only warranted in the presence of certain complications, such as rupture, renal, visceral or limb ischaemia, refectory pain, or uncontrollable hypertension.

 Type B dissections can go on to be chronic, with continued leakage into the dissection, even if a stent has been placed.
 The most common complication of chronic disease is the formation of an aneurysm.
-These present further surgical problems, with open repair being complex and endovascular repair offering a better survival chance.
+These present further surgical problems, with endovascular repair offering a better survival chance.